Sexual anhedonia: Overview

-Normally, a human being is able to feel pleasure from an orgasm.
-Upon reaching a climax, chemicals are released in the brain and motor signals are activated that will cause quick cycles of muscle contraction in the corresponding areas of both males and females.
-Sometimes, these signals can cause other involuntary muscle contractions such as body movements and vocalization.
+Normally, humans feel pleasure from an orgasm; upon reaching a climax, chemicals are released in the brain, and motor signals are activated that will cause quick cycles of muscle contraction in the corresponding areas of both males and females.
+Sometimes these signals can cause other involuntary muscle contractions, such as body movements and vocalization.
 Finally, during orgasm, upward neural signals go to the cerebral cortex and feelings of intense pleasure are experienced.
-People who have this disorder are aware of reaching an orgasm, as they can feel the physical effects of it, but they experience very limited or no sort of pleasure.
+People with this disorder are aware of reaching an orgasm, as they can feel the physical effects of it, but they experience very limited or no sort of pleasure.

 Causes

 It is thought that people with sexual anhedonia have a dysfunction in the release of the chemical dopamine in the nucleus accumbens, the brain's primary reward center.
-This part of the brain is thought to play a role in pleasurable activities, including laughter, addiction, and music.
+This part of the brain is thought to play a role in pleasurable activities, including laughter, exercise, and music.
 Additionally, it is thought that depression, drug addiction, high levels of prolactin, low testosterone, and uses of certain medications might play a role in inhibiting dopamine.
 A spinal cord injury or chronic fatigue syndrome might also occasionally cause this disorder.
 Age may also be a cause of this disorder.
-Other causes are infectious diseases like influenza and cancer.

 A sudden-onset sexual anhedonia can also be a symptom of sensory neuropathy, which is most commonly the result of pyridoxine toxicity (e.g., from large doses of vitamin B6 supplements).

 In this case, the sexual dysfunction promptly resolves spontaneously once the B6 supplementation is stopped.

-Increased serum prolactin (PRL) concentration in patients brains from psychiatric medicine can also affect sexuality.
+Increased serum prolactin (PRL) concentration in patients' brains from psychiatric medicine can also affect sexuality.

 Psychiatric medicine is known to cause the brain to form more dopamine receptors for the dopamine blocking effect.
 The normal amount of dopamine released during sex is insufficient to stimulate the larger number of dopamine receptors.